mr-tea79/theplanet/README.md

 # Current known problems that I have yet to overcome

 Keeping text on the screen long enough for the player to see it.
+(SOLVED)

-Occasional sprite flickering
+Occasional sprite flickering (SOLVED)

 # Things to be aware of